Information For Researchers

 The research process at the Gotlieb Center begins with a written query.
 We have a tremendous number of requests that come in daily and having your request in writing with all the details of your project and your contact information helps facilitate our response.
 The Gotlieb Center provides reference services but does not provide research services.

-In order to send a query to the Center from the website, please scroll down to the Reference Query Form.
-If you are returning forms for approval or wish to contact us via post or fax, the contact information is as follows:
+Please email your query to firstname.lastname@example.org If you are returning forms for approval or wish to contact us via post or fax, the contact information is as follows:

 Howard Gotlieb Archival Research Center